 The 4 Hour Workweek is in the freaking water supply

-As far as I know, not many of these ideas are original to Tim.
-But he did an amazing job in popularising them.
+As far as I know, not all of these ideas are original to Tim.
+But he did an incredible job in popularising them.
 If they seem obvious now, that speaks to just how much ‘lifestyle design’ has permeated our cultural consciousness in the last 10 years.
 At this point, the 4HWW is in the drinking water.

 And there’s something to be said for that.
 Sure, the Tim Ferriss wheel spins like crazy.
 I mean, the dude lists one of his accomplishments as being named ‘self-promoter of the year’.
 But I’m deeply fond of him and incredibly appreciative of his work, even if he gets a bit carried away now and again.